 The trust is the reason women now know more about ectopic pregnancies and how dangerous they are.
 I never imagined my life would be in such danger until it happened to me.
 The people on the forum who reply to everyone’s messages are so caring and supportive and really helped me through an awful time in my life.
 I appreciate everything they did so I love to give back to them my time in whatever way I can to show my gratitude.

-I’m 27 years old and while I am a mother of 2, In April I went through the traumatic experience of an ectopic pregnancy, close to losing my own life as well as going through the trauma of losing my baby.
-At first, I felt numb and confused, not sure what to think or where to turn to, so after some searching for support online, I came across The ectopic pregnancy trust.
-Reading stories to what other people are going through that are so similar to mine, gave me so much comfort and made me want to raise awareness and help others.
-Without this amazing charity I don’t know where I would be right now.
-I approached the trust and asked if I could be involved, everyone at the trust is so understanding and friendly.
+I’m 27 years old and, while I am a mother of 2, in April I went through the traumatic experience of an ectopic pregnancy, close to losing my own life as well as going through the trauma of losing my baby.
+At first, I felt numb and confused, not sure what to think or where to turn to, so after some searching for support online, I came across The Ectopic Pregnancy Trust.
+Reading others’ stories that are so similar to mine gave me so much comfort and made me want to raise awareness and help others.
+Without this amazing charity, I don’t know where I would be right now.
+I approached the Trust and asked if I could be involved.
+Everyone at the Trust is so understanding and friendly.
 It’s early days for me as I’ve only been with the charity for over a month but doing fundraising and talking to others is really rewarding and is helping me move forward in a positive way.